 It also provides a forum for clinicians to consult with them regarding any protocols or other issues related to tikanga.

-The kaunihera supports the Pacific Matua and clinicians on cultural aspects relevant to assisting Pacific people within mental health and addictions too.
+The kaunihera supports the Pacific Matua and clinicians on cultural aspects relevant to assisting Pacific people within mental health and addiction too.